burcakotlu/GLANET/docs/source/overview.rst

 ---------------

 * GLANET accepts given genomic intervals of any length.
-* GLANET has developed resampling-based enrichment analysis which compensate for the bias introduced by given genomic intervals of varying length.
+* GLANET has developed sampling-based enrichment analysis which compensate for the bias introduced by given genomic intervals of varying length.
-* GLANET's resampling-based enrichment analysis accounts for genomic biases in addition to the given interval length and the chromosome it is located on.
+* GLANET's sampling-based enrichment analysis accounts for genomic biases in addition to the given interval's length and the chromosome it is located on.
-* GLANET considers genomic biases such as GC content and mappability of given genomic intervals.
+* GLANET considers genomic biases such as GC content and mapability of given genomic intervals.
-* GLANET interprets gene sets in three different ways which are exon-based, regulation-based and extended-based manner.
+* GLANET interprets gene sets in three different ways which are exon-based, regulation-based and all-based manner.
-  Exon-based gene set takes exons of genes, regulation-based takes introns, upstream and downstream proximal regions of genes and lastly extended-based takes all the defined regions in exon-based and regulation-based, plus upstream and downstream distal regions of genes of each gene set into account.
+  Exon-based gene set takes exons of genes, regulation-based takes introns, upstream and downstream proximal regions of genes and lastly all-based takes all the defined regions in exon-based and regulation-based, plus upstream and downstream distal regions of genes of each gene set into account.
 * GLANET enables user to load user defined gene sets and/or user defined library and to achieve Annotation w.r.t the genomic intervals obtained from them.
-* GLANET provides Regulatory Sequence Analysis for all of the associated TFs using `RSAT <http://www.rsat.eu/>`_'s matrix scan web service.
+* GLANET provides Regulatory Sequence Analysis for all of the annotated TFs using `RSAT <http://www.rsat.eu/>`_'s matrix scan web service.
+* GLANET has assessed its type I error and power by designing data-driven computational experiments on two cell lines, GM12878 and K562.

 -------------